top of page

 "While the teaching at the University of Maastricht, where I took my Dutch law degree, was very interactive and also had a not-for-profit law practice, I was first introduced to the phenomenon of a research law clinic when I subsequently did my LL.M in the US in 1995-1996.
 In fact one of the reasons why I chose to do study at the University of Virginia was its human rights law clinic."

-Eva Rieter, Clinic Coordinator
+Eva Rieter, Founder of the Clinic

 "My experience with clinical legal education dates back to 2000.
 I was one of the student-founders of a law clinic at Tomsk State University in Russia.
 Two professors-founders of the clinic represented cases of wrongfully accused local opposition leaders, including our ex-mayor, before the ECHR.
 Later I worked at an NGO Open Society Justice Initiative (OSJI) on access to justice, legal empowerment & clinical legal education projects around the world.
 I was privileged to learn from best U.S. clinics and to meet Richard Wilson, a founding father of clinical legal education."